 We enter into derivative contracts from time to time for purposes of managing our exposure to fluctuations in interest rates applicable to floating rate indebtedness and in foreign exchange rates relating to our operating expenditures that are denominated in currencies other than the U.S. dollar.
-As of December 31, 2019, we had six interest rate swaps with GasLog in place with a notional amount of \$625.0 million, 18 forward foreign exchange contracts with GasLog with a notional amount of \$24.3 million and nine forward foreign exchange contracts with GasLog with a notional amount of \$2.3 million.
+As of December 31, 2020, there were no foreign exchange derivatives outstanding.
+Nonetheless, we had three interest rate swaps with GasLog in place with a notional amount of \$340.0 million and four interest rate swaps with an aggregate notional amount of \$133.3 million with DNB Bank ASA, London Branch and ING Bank N.V., London Branch.
 None of the existing derivative contracts were designated as a cash flow hedging instrument.
 The changes in their fair value are recognized in our statement of profit or loss.
 Changes in the fair value of any derivative contracts that do not qualify for treatment as cash flow hedges for financial reporting purposes would affect, among other things, our profit and earnings per unit.
-For future interest rate swaps and foreign exchange forwards that may be designated as cash flow hedging instruments, the changes in the fair value of the contracts will be recognized in our statement of other comprehensive income as cash flow hedge gains or losses for the period.